under-the-oaks/ColdCase-Documentation/Writerside/topics/starter-topic.md

 mysterious environment.

 <note>
-A more technical documentation is provided in form of Javadoc <a href="https://under-the-oaks.github.io/ColdCase-Client/index.html">here</a>.
+A more technical documentation is provided in the form of Javadoc <a href="https://under-the-oaks.github.io/ColdCase-Client/index.html">here</a>.
 </note>

 ## Getting Started